 Method of Inspection Reason for rejection Vehicle Identification Number (VIN) 1.
 Vehicle Identification Number (VIN), should be checked to ensure it complies with the guidance as follows: For vehicles constructed from 1998 onwards the VIN should begin with ILI; Pre 1998 vehicles (not recommended for licensing as Private Hire Vehicles) VIN should begin with ILM; If a VIN begins with ILN or anything other, then this is likely to be a non-approved ('cut-and-shut') modification.
 1. Inappropriate VIN markings displayed or no VIN markings present.
-Seating Capacity 2.
-It is strongly recommended that prior to the inspection of a novelty vehicle the inspector checks the seating capacity on the V5C to ensure it does not exceed 8 passenger seats.
-Undue Stresses 3.
-Vehicle Examiners should be aware of undue stresses caused to the steering, brakes and tyres due to the additional weight imposed on the vehicle at the modification process. or licensed as a Private Hire Vehicle.
+Seating Capacity It is strongly recommended that prior to the inspection of a novelty vehicle the inspector checks the seating capacity on the V5C to ensure it does not exceed 8 passenger seats.
+Undue Stresses Vehicle Examiners should be aware of undue stresses caused to the steering, brakes and tyres due to the additional weight imposed on the vehicle at the modification process.
+If the V5C states more than 8 passengers, then this vehicle MUST NOT be tested or licensed as a Private Hire Vehicle.
 The vehicle should be referred to VOSA for licensing as a passenger carrying vehicle (PCV).
+Tolerances and wear should be as defined in the MOT Inspection Manual for Private Passenger & Light Commercial Vehicle Testing (as updated) as follows: Steering suspension Brakes Tyres